Stability of plasmas through magnetic helicity: Introduction

 \section{Introduction}

 In the context of magnetohydrodynamics (MHD), the physics of magnetized fluids, helical magnetic fields are known to play a special role.
 They are important both in the context of magnetic field amplification \citep[e.g.][]{BS05, 2016MNRAS.461..240B}, and for the characterization of the saturation stage of magnetic field evolution in MHD instabilities \citep[e.g.][]{2011PhRvE..84b5403C, BBDSM12}.
 In this work we discuss the importance of helicity conservation law \citep[e.g.][]{1987ApJ...319..207B} for the evolution and the stability of plasmas.
 Large-scale magnetic helicity is known to stabilize plasmas in different contexts.
-One remarkable example is that of coronal mass ejections (CMEs) on our Sun: they are aided by the presence of an internal twist within the raising and the erupting plasma patches \citep{Canfield1996b}.
+One remarkable example is that of rising flux tubes below the solar photosphere.
+Their rise is aided by the presence of an internal twist within the raising and the erupting plasma patches \citep{Canfield1996b}.
+With the absence of a twisted magnetic field, the rising flux tubes are more prone to disruption as they rise through the convective zone.
 With a topologically trivial and non-helical internal field CMEs would disintegrate before reaching the solar photosphere.

 There are two formalisms that tell us how magnetic helicity acts as a stabilizer of the system.
-One is the near helicity conservation in most astrophysical systems with their high magnetic Reynolds numbers.
+One is the near perfect helicity conservation in most astrophysical systems with their high magnetic Reynolds numbers.
 The other is the realizability condition \citep{ArnoldHopf1986} which poses a lower bound of the magnetic energy in presence of helicity.

 However, helicity acts not only as stabilizer.
-As magnetic fields are wound up and braided continuously, they may be subject of an MHD instability, the kink instability \citep[e.g.][]{2013SoPh..287..185B}.
-For the Sun, on the other hand, the induced braiding in solar coronal loops does not seem to be sufficient for this instability \citep{Aschwanden-2019-874-131-AAS}.
+As magnetic fields are wound up and braided continuously, they may be subject of an MHD instability, the kink instability \citep[e.g.][]{2013SoPh..287..185B}, generated by a strong twist of the magnetic field lines.
+The field in the solar atmosphere can get rather twisted (e.g. \cite{Mei2018}).
+However, based on theoretical evidence, \citep{Aschwanden-2019-874-131-AAS} argued that for active regions the induced twist may be too low to lead to a kink instability.

 Here we will give an account how magnetic helicity plays and important role in the plasma's stability, particularly in the context of astrophysical magnetic fields.
 Those range from small scales found in fusion devices up to kiloparsec sized plasmas in the intergalactic medium.